IceRaptor/HumanResources/README.md

   * Company reputation; go with options that make you hated and it becomes harder to hire
   * Poaching - sometimes they will want to break a contract (for more pay) and you have to decide what to do
 *  t-bone would like a company state indicating mechtechs / medtechs were hired
-* Fix finances screen salary
+* Max injuries should be hidden on hiring screen